AmorosoLaura/aml23-ego/README.md

 ### Training a model

-In order to train a model the *train_classifier_\** files were created; the parameters and other configurations can be found at the *config* folder.
+In order to train a model the *train_classifier_\** files were created; the parameters and other configurations can be found at the *configs* folder.
 Here an example taken from the run_guide.ipynb:

 ```python
 %%bash